czernous/persian-hugo/exampleSite/content/post/15-principles-to-writing-good-headlines.md

 ## **Name dropping**

-I recently found out about this technique from [Nathan Gotch](https://www.youtube.com/watch?v=t5qqW6NH7mc&ab_channel=NathanGotch "Name dropping").
-Namedropping is when you use a famous brand in your article’s headline.
+I recently found out about this technique from [**Nathan Gotch**](https://www.youtube.com/watch?v=t5qqW6NH7mc&ab_channel=NathanGotch "Name dropping")**.** Namedropping is when you use a famous brand in your article’s headline.
 The idea is to get traffic from their name.

 E.g. Why McDonald's should focus on a content marketing strategy.